oplS17projects/MP3-Player/README.md

 ### First Milestone (Sun Apr 9)

-Directory path for files and MP3 ID3 parsing of data.
+Directory path for files and MP3 ID3 parsing of object data.

 ### Second Milestone (Sun Apr 16)

-UI for music player.
+Making the UI for the player with play/pause controls that is clean and easy to use.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])

-Extra UI features (open custom files).
+Successfully have completed getting id3 object data and parsing it to use with UI, and getting and playing MP3 files with VLC player in the background, error checking if users try to open files that aren't supported/

 ## Group Responsibilities